parrt/msds692/notes/cookies.md

 ## Fetch cookies

 Once a server has sent cookies to a browser, the browser will send those back to the server upon each request.
-In order to get those cookies, the flask "view" function can simply pull them out from the dictionary.
+In order to get those cookies, the flask "view" function can simply pull them out from the dictionary sent to the server by the browser.
 Very handy.

 [Flask cookie tutorial](http://www.tutorialspoint.com/flask/flask_cookies.htm)